manage stress

 5. Connect with Others

-Social support plays a crucial role in how well we manage stress.
-Having a network of friends, family, or even coworkers to talk to can provide a sense of belonging and emotional relief.
+Social support is a fundamental part of managing stress.
+When you have a network of friends, family or even coworkers, you have people to talk to when you feel overwhelmed, which can help provide a sense of belonging and emotional release.

 Read More: Foster Healthy Relationships